hwipl/nuqql/doc/setup.md

 # Setup

-The basic setup of nuqql consists of installing a backend (nuqql-slixmppd, nuqql-matrixd-nio, nuqql-matrixd, and/or purpled) and adding your instant messaging accounts to it.
+The basic setup of nuqql consists of installing a backend (nuqql-slixmppd, nuqql-matrixd-nio, nuqql-matrixd, nuqql-mattermostd, and/or purpled) and adding your instant messaging accounts to it.

 ## Installing backends